PolygonJaipur/BUIDL-IRL/frontend/README.md

 ### 6. Fetching all NFTs
 In this we will try to display all the user owned NFTs in our Dapp

-- We will be using BuidlNft contract for this
+- We will be using BuidlNft contract for this in `components/Modal/UnstakedNFT.jsx`

 ```
  const nftContract = useContract({